AndyGou0126/ddd/daily_easy_english.md

 Where?

 Here.
-You wrote “practice”, but it should be practice.
+You wrote “practise”, but it should be practice.

 Oh!
 Thanks for keeping me on my toes.